 - Fish kills due to low oxygen levels sometimes occur naturally

-overcast skies or rain occur for a few days.
+overcast skies or rain occurs for a few days.
 Fish will be at the

 surface gasping for air and the larger fish die first.
 The kill is

 immediate and involves all species in a short time.
 Emergency